Skin cancer is the uncontrolled growth of abnormal cells in the skin.

 For more information on how melanoma is diagnosed and treated please refer to the Melanoma page.

 Australia has one of the highest rates of skin cancer in the world.
 Skin cancer is the most common cancer diagnosed in Australia.
 About two in three Australians will be diagnosed with some form of skin cancer before the age of 70.

-Almost 1,000,000 new cases of BCC and SCC are treated each year.
-BCC can develop in young people but is more common in people over 40.
+BCC can develop in young people, but it is more common in people over 40.
 SCC occurs mostly in people over 50.

-More than 13,000 people are diagnosed with melanoma in Australia each year.
-Australia and New Zealand have the highest rates of melanoma in the world.
+In Queensland melanoma is the second most common cancer diagnosed in men and women.
+Every year more than 4180 people are estimated to be diagnosed with melanoma in Queensland.
 For more information about the diagnosis and treatment of melanoma please refer to the Melanoma page.

 Anyone can develop skin cancer, but it’s more common in older people.
 The risk is also higher in people who have: